bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 cargo install cargo_crev_reviews
 ```

-Start the program inside the directory of your rust project, where the Cargo.toml file is.
+Start the program inside the directory of your Rust project, where the Cargo.toml file is.

 ```bash
 cd ~/rustprojects/your-project-name